 As an industry in the middle of a massive shift, credit unions must steer in the best direction to enter a prosperous future.

 The Financial services industry has traditionally been an industry where change happens gradually at the direction of a few large institutions.
 Since the introduction of the internet in the 1990’s, finance has been in a state of exponential change.
 The digitalization of money is causing an even more powerful catalyst of change: the proliferation of data at a pace most credit unions cannot fathom.
-Consequently, credit unions must form a data-driven vision to act as a strong rudder to navigate through the data storm.
+Consequently, they must form a data-driven vision to act as a strong rudder to navigate through the data storm.
+As a result, many credit unions have invested in a business intelligence and analytics platform to serve their members more effectively.

 Analytics is top-of-mind for many credit union executives.
 Yet, as with all new technologies, there is a concern that it won’t work.
 The concern is well justified.
 There are many technologies that promise to make organizations more successful but fail to yield much for the company besides higher cost every month.